lucas-mt/clothes_memorizer/README.md

 I know this APP is a bit horrible and really, really insufficient, but the truth is: I don't know [TKinter](https://docs.python.org/3/library/tkinter.html) yet.
 But when I get prepared i'll make a better version of it.

-If you're gonna use this APP, for now, just remember to update the directory paths registered in the code, as they're from my own computer.
+this APP creates directories using the path (C:\Users\'your_user'\OneDrive\Documents).
+If this path is different on your computer for now, you should change it directly in the code.

 (sorry for my bad english!)